zumawil/snedaBackend/NEXT_STEPS.md

 ## ⏭️ What to do next (Immediate)

-1) Order cancellation rules (consistency)
+1) Order cancellation rules (consistency) ✅ Completed
-- Restrict cancel to `pending` orders only
+- Restrict cancel to `pending` orders only ✅
-- Optional: restore stock on cancel
+- Optional: restore stock on cancel ✅
 - Add tests and docs

 ---